 Abnormal Bleeding Disorder in Dogs

-What is von Willebrand's disease?
+What is von Willebrand's disease and what breeds are mainly affected?

 Von Willebrand's disease (vWD) is a common, usually mild, inherited bleeding disorder in people and in dogs.
 It is caused by a lack of von Willebrand factor (vWF), which plays an essential role in the blood clotting process.